softlayer/sl-ember-components/README.md

 # What sl-components is

-An Ember-ized implementation of a lot of the functionality provided by the [Twitter Bootstrap](http://getbootstrap.com/) project.

-The components provided by this library include:
+A UI components library compatible with Ember.js.
+Components included in this library include:

 * sl-alert
 * sl-button